| Reynardine Home | Contact Us |

 By a strange quirk of fate, in about 1982 John Steele at the Antique Collectors’ Club asked me to have a look at a manuscript about jugs he had received for possible publication.
 It was an interesting exercise but to cut a long story short, John and I eventually agreed that I should write a new book on jugs.
 That was the birth of my Relief-Moulded Jugs 1820-1900, published in 1984.
 I continued to collect jugs alongside blue and white wares, and these forays led to a more wide-ranging volume, An Illustrated Guide to British Jugs, published in 1997.

-My lingering desire to improve and extend my work on relief-moulded jugs was always in the background, and I have now come to the conclusion that a new book would be impractical, for financial and other reasons, so I have decided to join the modern world and make all my jug research available on the web.
-Hence this section of the www.reynardine.co.uk website makes its appearance.
-It is very much a grand, long-term project and the initial pages may be relatively few, but hopefully, like Topsy, it will grow.
+Subsequently, I became much more involved with transfer-printed wares, and my time was devoted largely to the production of The Transferware Recorder, with six volumes published to date, between 2013 and 2023, but my lingering desire to improve and extend my work on relief-moulded jugs was always in the background.
+Eventually I came to the conclusion that a new book would be impractical, for financial and other reasons, so I decided to join the modern world and make all my jug research available on the web.
+Hence this section of the www.reynardine.co.uk website made its first appearance back in November 2021.
+At the time of writing, some four years later, it covers nearly 600 jug designs, mostly illustrated, often along with their marks, and some with related source material It is a continuing long-term project, since my records are by no means exhausted, so it will continue to grow.
 I would be delighted to receive comments, compliments or brick-bats, and particularly future contributions, be they information or images.
 I hope you find it all useful.

 Dick Henrywood